ClusterLabs/ha_cluster_exporter/doc/metric_spec.md

 #### Descriptions

 The DRBD disk connections in sync percentage.
-Values from 0 to 100.
+Values are float from `0` to `100.00`.

 ### `ha_cluster_drbd_resources`